Skip to main content

 // After (0.14)

-let key = StorageMapKey::from([felt0, felt1, felt2, felt3]);
+let key = StorageMapKey::new(Word::from([felt0, felt1, felt2, felt3]));

-// LexicographicWord is no longer needed — StorageMapKey handles ordering
+// LexicographicWord is no longer needed — StorageMapKey handles ordering.

 // Before (0.13)